Are you a Lakeland alumni or student with a campus-inspired love story? Tell us about it here!

 After Greg got down on one knee behind the Willowick fire station to ask for Lynn's hand in marriage, in what he calls "a traditional proposal, nothing creative or fancy," the two were married Dec.
 27, 1996, at Our Lady of Mount Carmel church in Wickliffe, Ohio.

-On a Saturday morning in January, cold enough to chill the bone (Lisa remembers it was 20 degrees below, and was not happy to be going to class in the cold), Bill and Lisa crossed paths for the first time in Dean Ulsenheimer's English class.
+On a Saturday morning in January, cold enough to chill the bone (Lisa remembers it as 20 degrees below zero), Bill and Lisa crossed paths for the first time in Dean Ulsenheimer's English class.
 The year was 1994 and Breakers was brand-new.
 It was their favorite place to study together on campus.

 Ken and Angie both lived and grew up in Concord Township, where they met as children in elementary school.
 Years later, while attending Lakeland, they would spend a lot of time together on campus in the cafeteria where Angie says they would talk all day after classes.